Malika7188/social-network/desktop/README.md

-# NoteBook Messenger Desktop App
+# Vibes Messenger Desktop App

-A cross-platform desktop application for the NoteBook social network, built with Electron.
+A cross-platform desktop application for the Vibes social network, built with Electron.

 ## 🚀 Quick Start